Last updated: April 2026

 The reason I left competitive Hyrox is the same reason I take a statin and test my blood every three months: I’m optimizing for decades, not for a race result.
 My training supports cardiovascular health (running volume for VO2 max and aerobic capacity), metabolic health (muscle mass drives insulin sensitivity and glucose control), structural health (strength and stability to be functional at 70), and emotional health (this is the thing I do that makes me feel most like myself).

-If I had to summarize it: I train because I love it, I structure it because that’s what makes it effective, and I track it because I find the data fascinating.
+If I had to summarize it: I train because I’ve fallen in love with the practice, I structure it because that’s what makes it effective, and I track it because the data and the system-building are as engaging as the sessions themselves.
+In a life where most of what I do depends on other people’s schedules and decisions, this is the one universe where I control all the variables.
+It’s an incredibly valuable part of my life, well beyond the concept of exercise.
 It’s a hobby that happens to be good for me.